 Afterall, what comes easy?

-Is the teaching creative?
+Is teaching English creative?

 Trust me, an investment in your teaching will make your time abroad better.
 A substantial amount of time will be spent in the classroom.